marl64/autoMP/README.md

   *  2 and onward - Your custom palettes - more info below!
 * scaling - Alters the image size to better fit it into the canvas space.
   * 0 - No effect.
 Retains the shape of your image.
-  * 1 - Crop.
-Zooms in on your image unti it fills the canvas.
+  * 1 - Zoom.
+Crops the edges of your image until it fills the canvas.
   * 2 - Stretch.
 Makes your image taller or wider until it fills the canvas.
 * dither - Turn image dithering on or off.
   * 0 - Dithering off.
   * 1 - Dithering on.

 ### Custom palettes
-To create your own custom palette,
+To create your own custom palettes, you can fill out the blank templates in config.txt, then make your own following the same template.
+You can name your palettes whatever you like, but I recommend numbering them for easier selection.
+Below the palette name, type "colors = " followed by the colors you want to use, **seperated by commas but no spaces.**\
+The available colors are red, orange, yellow, lime, green, cyan, blue, rust, brown, tan, magenta, black, grey, silver and white.
+Type the color names as listed here or they'll be skipped. **You can create as many custom palettes as you want, so please have fun experimenting with them!**

 ## Q&A